openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/COREV_LLVM_Plan_Approved_2023.md

 ### Project tracking and meetings

 The progress towards 2023 milestones will be tracked in progress meetings.
-Slides will be updated during the meeting and posted on LLVM Tools Mattermost channel.
+Slides will be updated during the meeting and posted on LLVM Tools and Kanban Board Mattermost channels.

 The various activities are led in a unified project way and reported to the relevant task groups.